henderjon/redis/README.md

 ## RedisExceptions

-All Redis errors are RedisExceptions.
-Protocol errors are RedisProtocolExceptions.
+All Redis errors are thrown as RedisExceptions.
+Protocol errors are thrown as RedisProtocolExceptions.

 ## Redis